wanprabu/wanprabu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a PhD fellow student in the Industrial Engineering Department at [UiT The Arctic University of Norway](https://uit.no).
-Additionally, I am affiliated with [Telkom University - Surabaya Campus](https://surabaya.telkomuniversity.ac.id/) as a lecturer in the undergraduate program of the Industrial Engineering Department.
-Prior to my academic pursuits and involvement in scholarly community, I also gained several years of experience working in the IT industry.
+Additionally, I am affiliated with [Telkom University - Surabaya Campus](https://surabaya.telkomuniversity.ac.id/) as a lecturer in the undergraduate program.
+Before my academic pursuits and involvement in the scholarly community, I gained working experience for several years in the IT industry.

-For more information about the Industrial Engineering program at UiT, please visit our [website](https://uit.no/enhet/iit?p_dimension_id=210113).
-To explore study options at Telkom University in Indonesia, you can find additional details [here](https://smb.telkomuniversity.ac.id/).
+For more information about study programs or exchanges in the Industrial Engineering program at UiT, please visit our [website](https://uit.no/enhet/iit?p_dimension_id=210113).
+Meanwhile, if you are interested in finding study options at Telkom University in Indonesia, please see additional details [here](https://smb.telkomuniversity.ac.id/).

 Bio
 ======